You are reading in the free online book, Fellowship With God in the Sixth Path.

 - "Continue steadfastly in prayer, watching in it with..."
 (Colossians 4:2).

 I am often surprised at how well I understand the scriptures after following the all four steps.
 I believe that you will have a similar experience.
 The Holy Spirit works among each member to bring out the intended meaning of the text.
-I have sometimes been tempted to skip step 4 since we have already prayed about the passage in step 3.
+I have sometimes been tempted to skip praying God's word to God.
 But this step is critical.
-It combines reading God's words to God from step 2 and praying prayers pertinent to the passage from step 3.
-The fourth step, is the practice we want to instill in each member... so that they can pray scripture every day.
+No one knows if or how long it will take for any particular member to adopt reading God's word to God as their personal prayer practice.
+But by repeatedly hearing your example, some will.
+Especially at first, most will gain more immediate satisfaction from seeking the heart of the passage and turning it to prayer.
+Seeking the heart of the passage may be preferred by some for many years before switching to reading God's words to God.
+But the praying God's word to God is a long term goal... it is a practice we want to instill in each member... so that they can pray scripture every day.
 I have heard participants say that their greatest revelation from the scriptures occurred in this step.)
+The intimate reading methods, Seeking the Heart of the Passage and Reading God's Word To God, are thoroughly explained in subchapter 1.1.

 Shortly before each meeting, pray for your group.
 Then go through all four steps by your self using the Context Scripture and Focus Scripture that will be read during your meeting.
 You will be able to lead the group better if you do this.